g-deoliveira/RandomPythonNotebooks/README.md

 <ul>
 <li> <b>AWS S3 file manipulations</b> shows a few simple manipulations of files in an AWS S3 bucket
+<li> <b>Decision tree path</b> for each path of a decision tree, extracts the decisions at each node
 </ul>

+A brief description of each notebook follows.

 <h3>AWS S3 file manipulations</h3>